Ahlan06/shaban-logger/README.md

 Any use without proper authorization

 # Responsibility
-The authors are not responsible for misuse of this software.
+I'm not responsible for misuse of this software.
 Users are solely responsible for ensuring they have proper authorization before using this tool on any system.

 # Security Note
 This tool is designed for: